 James Dimelow has written, so far, 7 stage plays; these include Fall & Rise, Summer Nights, Consequence and Romance.
 During his spell as a new writer, James’ work was praised by London’s Soho and Royal Court theatres.

 James has written a Dickensian drama for Norfolk Museums Service and Gressenhall Farm & Workhouse.
-It is hoped that the production – entitled Ghosts Of Gressenhall – will be available for visitors to experience at the national heritage centre before the end of 2017.
+The Ghosts Of Gressenhall script was displayed in an exhibition at the national heritage centre in October 2016.

 James wrote and directed the audio drama Pedigree to commemorate William Shakespeare’s 400th anniversary.
 The blackly comic short was published by Fine City magazine, prior to its performance at the Maddermarket Theatre.

 The British writer has also had a handful of magazine articles published, one of which featured James sharing his knowledge and experience of the playwriting process.
 These skills where then utilised further when James hosted a writing workshop.